 NNZ-2591 was tested in the shank3 knockout mouse model of PMS, with treatment for 3 weeks.
 The study compared normal mice (“wild type”) and mice with a disrupted shank3 gene (“knockout”).
 In the knockout mice, deficits in anxiety, repetitive behaviour, motor performance and social interaction were restored to the wild type.
 Treated knockout mice also showed a 60% reduction in susceptibility to seizures.
 In addition, the abnormal length of dendrite spines between brain cells, the excess activated ERK protein (pERK) and the depressed level of IGF-1 in the knockout mice were all normalised.

-Neuren has submitted an application for Orphan Drug designation to the US Food and Drug Administration (FDA) for NNZ-2591 to treat PMS.
-In the meantime, the required manufacturing development and non-clinical toxicity studies are progressing in preparation for clinical trials in 2020.
+Neuren has been granted Orphan Drug designation by the US Food and Drug Administration (FDA) for NNZ-2591 to treat PMS.
+Neuren has commenced a Phase 1 clinical trial and plans to initiate Phase 2 trials in 2021.